veillette/physics-book/contents/ch25ImageFormationByMirrors.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Find the magnification of the heater element in [[link]](#fs-id1656496).
+Find the magnification of the heater element in [[Example 1]](#Example1).
 Note that its large magnitude helps spread out the reflected energy.

 </div>
 </div>